-- You have five duck hens and you discover two eggs in their house.
-How do you know which ones laid the eggs?
+You have a flock of female ducks and you discover two eggs in their house.
+How do you know which ducks laid the eggs?

 Thankfully, there are some telltale signs that will help you determine when your ducks are about to lay or are currently laying…

-Ideally, you’re on friendly terms with your ducks.
-One of the reasons we chose Welsh Harlequins is because they’re regarded as one of the most sociable breeds (in addition to other attributes).
+One of the reasons we chose Welsh Harlequins ducks is because they’re regarded as one of the most sociable breeds (in addition to other attributes).
 We also made sure to handle our flock frequently as they grew up, giving them lots of treats so they had positive associations with the experience.

-In addition to making them more like pets/family members than production animals, this practice has also meant that we can now regularly inspect our ducks for any potential injuries or problems.
+In addition to making them more like pets/family members than production animals, this practice has also meant that we can regularly “inspect” our ducks for any potential injuries or problems.
 (Read our article, 3 tips to get your ducks to like you, to learn more.)

 So, pick your duck up, place your hand between their pelvic bones and measure.
 Our Welsh Harlequins are an average-sized breed, about 3-4 pounds.
 When they’re not laying, we can measure about 2 fingers across the space between their pelvic bones.
 When they are laying, it’s 3-4 fingers.
 If you have a smaller or larger breed, the width will likely be different.

 Again, to establish a baseline of what your ducks feel like when they’re NOT laying, it’s important to handle them when they’ve reached adulthood but before their bodies have started preparing to lay (13 weeks or earlier).